Twon/Alignment/docs/alignment_in_C++.md

 }
 ```

 So we still have some ambiguity within the language currently.
 However, proposals for the C++ 20 standard have suggested adding a new attribute to unify this feature in the language.
-If this is accepted then in future versions of the language you will be able to use the following syntax [Doumler]:
+If this is accepted then in future versions of the language you will be able to use the following syntax [3]:

 ```cpp
 void add_64aligned([[assume_aligned(64)]] float* x, [assume_aligned(64)]] float* y, int